Managing CO2 under global and country-specific net-zero emissions targets in Europe: Results

-From a temporal perspective, our results show two distinct operational patterns for capturing CO$_2$, present in both scenarios.
+From a temporal perspective, our results show three distinct operational patterns for capturing CO$_2$, present in both scenarios.
 The first pattern occurs when low-cost electricity is available, typically during the summer, to power DAC.
 The second pattern occurs when gas and solid biomass are combusted in CHP units to provide heat and power during the winter, using CC.
-Since industry is assumed to operate in continuous mode, the amount of CO$_2$ captured from process emissions, as well as gas and solid biomass used in the industry is kept constant throughout the year.
-See Figures \ref{supplemental:figure_temporal_co2_capture_exogenous} and \ref{supplemental:figure_temporal_co2_capture_endogenous}.
+Finally, as the third pattern, since industry is assumed to operate continuously, the amount of CO$_2$ captured from process emissions, as well as gas and solid biomass used in the industry is kept constant throughout the year (Figures \ref{supplemental:figure_temporal_co2_capture_exogenous} and \ref{supplemental:figure_temporal_co2_capture_endogenous}).

-When investigating the sensitivity to different CO$_2$ emissions targets (1990 levels), DAC is adopted at a less stringent CO$_2$ emissions limit (45\%) in a local scenario compared to a global scenario (5\%).
-Along with CO$_2$ captured from solid biomass used in the industry, which is also adopted at a less stringent limit (50\%), they capture the bulk of CO$_2$ emissions, reaching 60\% and 67\% in a global and local net-zero CO$_2$ emissions scenarios, respectively.
-Although SMR with CC plays a crucial role in both scenarios for low CO$_2$ emissions reduction targets, as well as gas-based CHP units with CC in a local scenario, they both gradually decrease CO$_2$ capture levels until they become irrelevant for climate-neutral scenarios.
-See Figure \ref{supplemental:figure_co2_capture_sensitivity_analysis}.